The war horses are out and snorting a dust-up in the world of, uh…how shall I say this?…of, er, city-dwelling folks who garden and stuff.

 From what I can glean, the Dervaeses, notable pioneers in the self-sufficiency and sustainability movement, have rattled the chains of bloggers and on-the-ground doers in the loose but connected community of urban dwelling sustainability aficionados (or what I like to call Urbane Homesteaders, patent pending).

-They reasoned that for the purpose of clarity behind the meaning of such terms, and proper credit for their contribution to the folks-who-grow-food-and-generate-fuel-while-simultaneously-living-in-a-city movement, such trademarks were necessary.
+They reasoned that for the purpose of clarity behind the meaning of such terms, and proper credit for their contribution to the folks-who-grow-food-and-generate-fuel-while-simultaneously-living-in-a-city movement, such trademark protection was necessary.

 But as Stick a Fork In It blogger Gustavo Arellano notes, the Dervaeses maintained on their website that the trademark requirement was also in the best interest of all citified grub-growers.
 “You tell us,” they asked, “who would you rather own the trademarks?
 Us or a big business corporation?”